Nonfungible tokens: How to get started using NFTs

 Each creature possesses traits that are unique or rare to them.
 Players can also take their axies and breed them.
 This way, they can own more axies, each with its unique characteristics.

 The in-game economics can get complicated, but two tokens are in use.
 The first token is AXS, which is used to breed axies.
-The second token is Smooth Love Potion (SLP), which is used to feed axies.
+The second token is Smooth Love Potion (SLP), which is used to breed axies.

 NFTs for music: Music NFTs aren’t limited to owning authentic music from an artist.
 These types of NFTs can serve many functions.
 For instance, music NFTs can showcase membership to an exclusive fan club, or they could even represent tickets to unlock special Livestream concerts.